theDmitr/NeuralNethwork/README.md

 ```
 There are two parsers: `NeuralNetworkParser` and `LearnDatasetParser`, both of them implement this interface.
 ### NeuralNetwork
-To write a neural network somewhere (for example, to a file), the `parseOut` method is used, which accepts the neural network itself and the output stream.
+To write a `NeuralNetwork` somewhere (for example, to a file), the `parseOut` method is used, which accepts the `NeuralNetwork` itself and the output stream.
 ```java
 File file = new File("NeuralNetwork");
 FileOutputStream outputStream = new FileOutputStream(file);
 NeuralNetworkParser parser = new NeuralNetworkParser();
 parser.parseOut(neuralNetwork, outputStream);
 ```
-On the contrary, to load the neural network we will use the `parseIn` method, passing the input stream into it.
-This method will return the resulting neural network.
+On the contrary, to load the `NeuralNetwork` we will use the `parseIn` method, passing the input stream into it.
+This method will return the resulting `NeuralNetwork`.
 ```java
 FileInputStream inputStream = new FileInputStream(file);
 NeuralNetwork parsed = parser.parseIn(inputStream);
 ```
 ### LearnDataset
-In principle, saving/loading a data set is identical.
+In principle, saving/loading a `LearnDataset` is identical.

 Saving:
 ```java